MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Security/About/about_Certificate_Provider.md

 New-Item -Path cert:\LocalMachine\CustomStore
 ```

-The same syntax can be used to create a certificate store for a service.
+You can use the same syntax to create a certificate store for a service.
 This
 command creates a new certificate store named `CustomStore` in the `WinRM`
 service location.